sighack/sighack.github.io/_posts/2018-01-03-getting-creative-with-perlin-noise-fields.md

 The algorithm I picked was *perlin noise fields*, the movement of particles on a canvas based on a simple force field created using Perlin noise.
 I built a handful of simple classes in [Processing](https://processing.org/) to help me quickly iterate on ideas and I was off.

 This post details what I came up with along with some lessons learnt.
 In particular, this challenge has been helpful in understanding how to *actively practice* creativity using self-imposed constraints.

+All Processing code used in this articlealong with images and animated GIFs can be found [here on Github](https://github.com/sighack/perlin-noise-fields)

 ## Perlin Noise Fields: A Brief Overview